Galician independence movement: Galician independentism at present

-In 1986 the Communist Party of National Liberation, a secessionist splinter of the Galician People's Union, was expelled from the BNG for having supported the candidacy of Herri Batasuna during the Elections to the European Parliament.
-Beside the Galiza Ceive-OLN (the new name of the organization) and several secessionist groups, they formed the Galician People's Front the following year, which has been the main Galician secessionist organization since then.
+In 1986 the Communist Party of National Liberation, a secessionist splinter of the UPG, was expelled from the Galician Nationalist Bloc (BNG) for having supported the candidacy of Herri Batasuna during the elections to the European Parliament.
+Alongside Galiza Ceibe-OLN (the new name of the organization) and several other independentist groups, they formed the Frente Popular Galega the following year, which has since been the main Galician secessionist organization.